Jimuelzxc/yourfine/Docs/IDEAS.md

    - **Long press** on card toggles refined ↔ original.\
    - Clicking the card copies the prompt text.
 3. **API Key**
-   - User provides their own LLM API key (OpenAI, Anthropic, etc.).\
+   - User provides their own LLM API key (OPENROUTER, GEMINI).\
    - Stored in `localStorage` so it persists between sessions.

 ------------------------------------------------------------------------